 Sheri opened the meeting and read the Antitrust Statement and disclaimer.

+Reviewed the agenda and asked if anything needed to be added.

-Reviewed the agenda.
-No changes were made.
+No one responded with requested changes so no changes were made.

-Sheri did note that she wanted to make some changes to the Mass Transition ppt slides and make sure to include the items that Dave Michelsen noted be addressed in the slides.
+Sheri did note that she wanted to make some changes to the Mass Transition ppt slides and make sure to include the items from the “Mass Transition Drill Lessons Learned” that were stated by Dave Michelson at the RMS meeting.

+Those were primarily items that included work for ERCOT related to communications with the POLRs and also clearing out the testing environment and verifying that the environment was indeed clear of old data before lading it for next year’s drill.

+These changes should eliminate some of the issues experienced during the Mass Transition Drill that took place this year.

 Introductions for those attending today’s RMTTF meeting: